ReinVelt/loraap/README.md

 # Loraap

-Loraap is an Android app for debugging and monitoring of LoraWan messages.
+Loraap is an Android app with additional hardware for debugging and monitoring of LoraWan messages.

 It requires 2 components: